 This functionality is available to org owners and admins.

 Categories, or more specifically, information categories, are useful for structuring information within your business and across your projects.
 Categorising information, for example, a risk or an issue, will enable you to produce reports on the basis of category.
 An example may be that you want to review all risks that are related to procurement and, more specifically, foreign exchange.
 By applying these two nested categories 'procurement + foreign exchange' you're able to view all risks across the portfolio that are related.
-Think of the categorisation as a way to help you build a system record and a system of intelligence within the business.
-In time, the more information is categorised, the more useful it will be.

 Add risk categories